axiros/docutools/docs/features/lp/syntax.md

 ```

-You can reference any env var as a dollar var within your header args.
+You can reference any env var as a "dollar var" within your header args.

 ## Short Form for LP Plugins Without Body